Hackaton-VAC/Hackathon-F8-2021/README.md

 # Hackathon-F8-2021

 ## About the project
 **TeachAR** is an educational AR application that allows kids to learn by experimenting anywhere and anytime, interacting with a voice assistant.
 This project was developed for the [**F8 Refresh: Hackathon 2021**](https://f82021.facebookhackathons.com/) and it is not intended for commercial use.
 Our motivation was to help kids to learn new topics through the use of technology.
-We see this necessary on these days, when the number of children staying in home for school has increased significantly since the COVID-19 pandemic.
+We see this necessary on these days, when the number of kids being home-schooled has increased significantly since the COVID-19 pandemic.

 ## Supported Devices
-Devices used to run this application should necessarily have a back camera, microphone and sound output available.
+Devices used to run this application should necessarily have access to a back camera, microphone and sound output available.

-Before installing the app on your device you should check this [link](https://library.vuforia.com/platform-support/vuforia-engine-recommended-devices.html) to know if it is supported for Vuforia.
-It should be supported for the Ground Plane feature.
+Before installing the app on your device you should check if it is supported for Vuforia.
+You can check if you own a supported device for the Ground Plane feature using this [link](https://library.vuforia.com/platform-support/vuforia-engine-recommended-devices.html).

+We tested the application on iOS and Android devices supported by Vuforia.

 ## Available modules
 For the hackathon we developed two modules: brain parts and solar system.